Anchorage, Alaska Wedding Guide

 & Officiant

 Under Alaska state law, a minister, rabbi, elder or other religious leader is empowered to solemnize marriage.
-They also need to me 18 or older.
+They also need to be 18 or older.

 There is no place where you can specify your married name on your marriage certificate.
-If you want to change your name after marriage, request a certified copy of your marriage certificate from the Bureau of Vital Statistics.
+If you want to change your name after marriage, request a certified copy of your marriage certificate from the Health Analytics & Vital Records office.

-A $60 application fee, and since it’s a bit expensive, remember to time it correctly.
-Once you pick up your marriage license, you need to use it within three months.
+A marriage license in Alaska costs about $60.
+Since it’s a bit expensive, remember to time it correctly so you don't have to reapply: once you pick up your marriage license, you need to use it within three months.
 After this time, it expires and you'll have to begin the process all over again.

 Become a Wedding Officiant with Our Free Online Ordination!